marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 I have a source system holding the names of employees.
 I'd like to use this as the source for my data warehouse's Employee dimension.
 The source holds only the current state of an Employee, with no history.
 My business requirements say that I have to capture any changes to an Employee record as a Slowly Changing Dimension Type 4.
 (See https://en.wikipedia.org/wiki/Slowly_changing_dimension).

 <u>The Context:</u>
-I created a solution that gives you a quick but complete Slowly Changing Dimension Type 4 implementation, even where the source system doesn't keep history.
+I created a solution that gives you a quick but complete Slowly Changing Dimension Type 4 implementation, without relying on the source system keep history.
 From implementation date forward, the source can be polled and the target updated with change history stored in a separate table.

 Along the way, I learned something very important about Azure Data Factory.
 I can't find this behavior documented anywhere, so I'm going to provide step-by-step instructions on how to demonstrate the behavior.

 All source documents are provided in order to allow you to reproduce my results.
 You can follow along with me, step by step.  <b>THIS WILL INCUR AZURE UTILIZATION CHARGES.</b>

 I've kept this demonstration as lean as possible in order to keep associated costs to a minimum.
-You can run this in an Azure subscription provided through Visual Studio subscribers https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/ or use the Azure Free Account and get $200 credit and 12 months of free services https://azure.microsoft.com/en-us/free/.
+You can run this in an Azure subscription provided through Visual Studio subscriptions https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/ or use the Azure Free Account and get $200 credit and 12 months of free services https://azure.microsoft.com/en-us/free/.

 <u>What are the costs?</u>

-In this demo, I create two Azure SQL Servers (no cost) each hosting an Azure SQL Database (cost).
+In this demo, I create an Azure Resource Group (no cost), two Azure SQL Servers (no cost) each hosting an Azure SQL Database (cost).
 Each database is hosted on its own server.
 One database is designated the source, the other, the sink or target.
-Both are Basic tier Single Databases deployed to the East US region (you can deploy to any region that supports Azure SQL Database  https://azure.microsoft.com/en-us/global-infrastructure/services/?products=sql-database).
-If I leave the databases deployed they will cost me $9.79 per month.
+Both are Standard tier Single Databases S0 SKU deployed to the East US region  You can deploy to any region that supports Azure SQL Database  https://azure.microsoft.com/en-us/global-infrastructure/services/?products=sql-database.

+If I leave the databases deployed they will cost me $29.44 per month or $0.04 per hour.
 I give you a cleanup script that will drop all of the Azure resources deployed with this demo.
-I regularly deploy this demo, work with it, then drop it, keeping my Azure charges to a minimum ($0.0067 per hour).
+I regularly deploy this demo, work with it, then drop it, keeping my Azure charges to a minimum.

 There is also an Azure Data Factory.
 You pay for Data Factory by the thousands of activity runs times the number of Data Integration Unit-hours times $0.25.
 I don't know what a Data Integration Unit is, but you can find out how many your pipeline consumed.

 The last time I ran the merge pipeline, it consumed 4 Data Integration Units (see Copy Activity's .output.usedDataIntegrationUnits) and ran for 188 seconds (.output.copyDuration).
 From this information we can calculate our charges.
 188 seconds is 0.052 of an hour.
 4 DIU * 0.052 * $0.25 = $0.052.
 If I interpret that correctly, I get 1000 activity runs for $0.052.

-I'm an old database and data warehouse guy, so I'm very comfortable with using SQL Server as a data source, data sink or source of compute resources.
-In this demo, the source and the sink are both instances of Azure SQL Database - Basic Tier.
+In this demo, the source and the sink are both instances of Azure SQL Database.
 For the sake of the behavior I'll demonstrate, the source really doesn't matter.
-It could have been a CSV file in Azure Blob Storage or a delimited file in Azure Data Lake.
+It could have been a CSV file in Azure Blob Storage or a json file in Azure Data Lake.
 The behavior I'll demonstrate will show what happens when you use a SQL Server Stored Procedure as a Copy Activity sink in an Azure Data Factory pipeline.

+This applies to Azure SQL Database as well as the SQL Server products.
+I believe, but have not tested, that this applies to using a stored procedure against databases other than SQL Server.
+What we are demonstrating is the behavior of the Azure Data Factory Copy Activity, not the activity of an particular persistence store.

-I've provided PowerShell scripts, Azure Resource Manager templates and Azure Resource Manager parameter files that will allow you to quickly and easily deploy all the resources you will need to demonstrate the behavior.
+I've provided PowerShell scripts, SQL scripts, Azure Resource Manager templates and Azure Resource Manager parameter files that will allow you to quickly and easily deploy all the resources you will need to demonstrate the behavior.

 <b><u>Files:</u></b>
 <li>0000_DeployTargetResourceGroup.ps1